Is Invoice Factoring the Same as AR Financing?

 - Strong outstanding receivables

-- Fair/strong credit history
+- Fair to above average credit history

 - Limited operating history